 I started noodling that viewpoint around in my head and realize how ‘dead on’ Coach is and how that attitude is needed for life in total.
 We need to recognize that what we get to do every day is a privilege.
 Going through life’s daily experiences realizing the pleasure and honor of things as opposed to just seeing them with no consideration or passion.

-Remember just like the football team situation, there are others looking to have the privileges that you don’t honor.
+Remember just like the football team situation, there are others looking to have the privileges that we don’t honor.
 If my position at work were to become open there would be numerous applicants.
 There are countless cases of wives and children moving on from husbands and fathers that just didn’t make the required effort.

 I had a teammate and very dear friend from Lafayette die at the age of 37 from brain cancer, leaving behind a wife and three daughters.
 One night when my wife and I were dealing with one of those unsettling teenage daughter issues that left us up most of the night, I was able to put it in perspective when I said that John didn’t have the privilege that I had that evening.
 I got to have that hard, life impacting conversation that he couldn’t have with his daughters.

 Albert Einstein said, “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as if everything is.”
-I believe you can substitute the word privilege for miracle.
+I believe we can substitute the word privilege for miracle.

-Consider it a privilege to serve others and recognize the position you have to afford that service.
+Consider it a privilege to serve others and recognize the position we have to afford that service.
 In my company’s annual state of the business speech the President used the phrase “we serve from a privileged position” when discussing our customers.
 We don’t take for granted our customers do business with us, we honor that relationship and we are grateful for their trust.
 We ‘get to’ handle their sometimes inane requests or complaints.

 My mantra for living life these days come from Luke 12:48; to whom much has been given, much is expected.
 I am privileged to have talents invested in me by God and I am expected to put them to use for His glory.
-From Philippians 1:29, you have been given the privilege of serving Christ, not only by believing in him, but also by suffering for him.
+From Philippians 1:29, we have been given the privilege of serving Christ, not only by believing in him, but also by suffering for him.
 Be grateful.
 Honor His gift.
 It is a privilege.